Trams in Sydney: Manly lines

 In 1919 planning began to move slightly the balloon loop at Manly, requiring demolition and re-building the Pier Hotel.
 Rebuilding track in Belgrave street and the terminus was estimated to cost £5,695, while land resumption including demolition of the Pier Hotel was estimated at £40,000 (less £3,500 from sale of land).
 The hotel was demolished in 1924.

 The department was slow to provide a speedy service.
 It persisted in scheduling the long-distance trams behind the all-stops (instead of the other way around).
-It rejected residents' suggestions to schedule the Narrabeen tram first, and to make the first set-down Dee Why or similar place.
+It rejected residents' suggestions to schedule the Narrabeen tram first, and to make the first set-down at Dee Why or nearby.
 For nearly a decade from at least 1923, residents had been asking for faster services to Narrabeen.
 The trip took 49 minutes.
 A new timetable was introduced from 1 November 1920, giving a trip time of 39 minutes, but it proved unworkable and the timetable reverted to an old one on 4 July 1921, back to 48 minutes.

 Residents wanted optional stopping and express running to Dee Why from Manly.
 The Railways ignored those requests, and persisted in running the Narrabeen tram from Manly, behind the all-stops trams to Balgowlah and Harbord.
 Finally, when the department moved to schedule Narrabeen trams first, with first set-down at Dee Why from 25 November 1931, it took only 31–33 minutes by tram from Manly to Narrabeen, down from 39 minutes previously, and down from 49 minutes when the service was inaugurated.